 Child Emperor (One Punch Man)

 The Child Emperor is a genius.
 He has a keen analytical mind and can observe things and formulate ideas calmly.
-But he hates being branded childish and gets upset and enraged easily because he feels that nobody takes him seriously despite being one of the highest-ranked heroes.
+But he strongly dislikes being branded childish and gets upset and enraged easily because he feels that nobody takes him seriously despite being one of the highest-ranked heroes.

 He is one of the most mature S-Class heroes, accepting criticism and working with others without fighting or causing mayhem.
 A calm and controlled S-Class hero with a keen sense of strategy and brilliant intellect, he is the unfortunate “leader” of the S-Class heroes despite being the youngest.

 It’s not all gloom and doom.
-Rather than fighting the Demon-level menace, Eyesight, he focuses on producing an antidote for his fellow heroes.
+Rather than fighting the fallen angel-level menace, Eyesight, he focuses on producing an antidote for his fellow heroes.
 He also inquired about the Pig God’s health after the hero slew the deadly monster.

 Check Out: 10 Must Watch Anime Like One Punch Man